zhuhao-nju/facescape/README.md

 ### Data

-The data can be downloaded in https://facescape.nju.edu.cn/ after requesting a license key.
+The data can be downloaded at https://facescape.nju.edu.cn/ after requesting a license key.
-*New:* Share link on Google Drive is available after requesting license key, view [here](https://github.com/zhuhao-nju/facescape/blob/master/doc/facescape_googledrive.md) for detail.
+*New:* Share link on Google Drive is available after requesting the license key, view [here](https://github.com/zhuhao-nju/facescape/blob/master/doc/facescape_googledrive.md) for detail.
 *New:* The bilinear model ver1.6 can be downloaded without requesting a license key, view [here](https://github.com/zhuhao-nju/facescape/blob/master/doc/external_link_fsbm.md) for the link and rules.

 <img src="/figures/facescape_all.jpg" width="800">